What is a Reward Model?¶

 return reward

-# Let's create a reward model!
+# Create a reward model

 print("Building a reward model from GPT-2...")